Taiwan Lantern Festival 2026 in Chiayi Guide + Photos

 Book your day-time Shifen Old Street lantern release with KK Day and Klook (over 10k booked).

-Much smaller than the national lantern festival, Taipei’s own version is celebrated after Lunar New Year and runs from 2 February 2025 until 16 February 2025 – no tickets or admission is required.
+In 2025, it ran from 2 February 2025 until 16 February 2025 – no tickets or admission is required.

 The Taipei Lantern Festival usually lights up nightly from dusk and runs until the early hours – many of the lantern displays get turned off around midnight.